rbarris/genx/README.md

 You can add "regs" to the XSDK debugger variable pane and examine the fields of the PL hardware that are exposed by AXI bus.

-On my system I am able to monitor the Zedboard UART output using minicom and port /dev/ttyACM0 at 115200 baud, so I see the "Hello World" and the periodic prints from the demo loop each time it notices the hardware FIFO in the demo design emptying and then refills it with 255 samples of random PWM fade values.
+On my system I am able to monitor the Zedboard/Snickerdoodle UART output using minicom and port /dev/ttyACM0 at 115200 baud, so I see the "Hello World" and the periodic prints from the demo loop each time it notices the hardware FIFO in the demo design emptying and then refills it with 255 samples of random PWM fade values.

 CAVEATS / Q&A / TBD